navis-org/skeletor/README.md

 dependant on the `sampling_dist` parameter.

 ## Notes
+- while this is a general purpose library, my personal focus is on neurons and this has certainly influenced things like default parameter values and certain post-processing steps
 - meshes need to be triangular
 - if the mesh consists of multiple disconnected pieces the skeleton will likewise be fragmented (i.e. will have multiple roots)